 You can search the indexes either by place or by name.

 If your ancestors appear in the application and report books, why not visit the History Centre and see if you can find anything more about them?
 We hold the census for Surrey (which includes the parishes in the Godstone Union), parish registers, rate books and numerous other sources for the family and local historian.

 CDs of the indexes are also available for sale, price £5 each (plus £3.50 postage and handling in the UK; £5 Europe; £7 rest of world) from the Surrey Heritage online shop by Visa/Mastercard/Debit card, or from Surrey History Centre, 130 Goldsworth Road, Woking, Surrey GU21 6ND.
-Please make cheques payable to "Surrey County Council".
+If paying by cheque, please make payable to "Surrey County Council".
 If you are contacting us from outside the UK, please let us know your country of origin as changes in VAT legislation may affect the services we can provide.

 To search the indexes, select the files below.

 - Godstone - Surname Order - A to C (PDF)